PythonSnake66/Java_Projects/README.md

 # Java Projects

 This repository contains my most recent Java Projects.
-Assignment 3 is a fully-fledged program with user interface and game logic.
+Currently there are a total of 5 separate projects included.

 Assignment 1 - Recursions.